Avaiga/demo-job-monitoring/README.md

  - `data/` contains a simple dataset for the logistic regresion example (which is out of scope of this demo).
  - `job_monitoring/` contains the main source code.
 This is where you can find the main `main.py` file to run the app.
     - `job_monitoring/algo` contains the code to be execute in Taipy pipelines: the file `ml.py` contains a simple logistic regression problem, and `debug.py` a simple code to make a long running task.
     - `job_monitoring/pages` contains the code for the pages of the app.
 The main page is `monitoring.py`.
 This code has been in such a way that you can just copy/paste it into your own app to get the job monitoring table.
  - `app.config.toml` contains the configuration for this Taipy app.
 It basically defines the data nodes, tasks and pipelines configuration.
  - `CONTRIBUTING.md` instructions to contribute to this demo
+ - `INSTALLATION.md` instructions to install this demo
  - `LICENSE` the Apache 2.0 license.
- - `pyproject.toml` the poetry configuration file
  - `README.md` this file

+ ## Installation

+Want to install _Demo Job Monitoring_?
+Check out our [`INSTALLATION.md`](INSTALLATION.md) file.